-In the run up to children starting school, there can be a whirlwind of emotions.
+In the run up to children starting or returning school after half-terms or holidays, there can be a whirlwind of emotions.
 We focus lots on how much we want our children to feel happy and confident about starting school, but what about the grown ups?
 It’s also important to look after your own wellbeing and confidence as a parent when your child walks into a new era.
-So here’s some ideas about how to feel confident and happy when your child is now starting school.
+So here’s some ideas about how to feel confident and happy when your child is returning to or starting school.

 To cry or not to cry… Saying bye to your child on the first day of reception school is going to be an emotional one.
 If you know you might be teary-eyed, decide whether you want your child to see you cry.
 I really want Big Munch to know that going to school is something exciting.
 I worry that if she sees me crying at the school gate, and especially on her first day, she will be worried that mummy is sad.
 I don’t want her associating sadness with school.
 So, I’ll be holding back the tears and of course be armed with tissues for the journey home.